hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/aladdin.md

 ## High-level Description

 * Year: 2018
-* File Hash (SHA-256): bec2b94ea7d0baa970884da8e00d1366df8b0ccb51b354aca8203e2160d07d4c
 * Blog: https://www.symantec.com/blogs/threat-intelligence/hidden-app-malware-google-play

-This malware sample aims to perform ad abuse payloads.
-On launch of the application, the malware sample directly requests device admin privileges, and opens up Google Play Store in hopes that the user installs a secondary malware app.
-The secondary malware app pushes full screen advertisements to the user (an observed behavior, as the app could no longer be found).
-On boot complete, the malware sample checks that the app meets a specific Android version and contains a minimum number of CPU cores.
-It then opens an invisible website to perform web traffic boosting based on a hard coded list of ad URLs.
+This malware application attempts to install an additional payload that performs ad abuse (disruptive ads).
+Upon launching the application, it opens Google Play Store hoping the user will install another application and hides itself.
+It also listens on connectivity change events to start a service.
+This service opens up web pages if: (1) user-specific apps are not installed, and (2) the phone has a set number of CPU cores.
+It will then load a webview in the background hidden to the user (as it is in a service).
+Depending on the number of CPU cores, it will load different websites to perform ad abuse payloads (hidden ads).

 ## Signature
 ---